awsdocs/amazon-gamelift-developer-guide/doc_source/tutorial-queues-spot.md

 Congratulations\!
 If you've followed the steps in this tutorial, you now have a game session queue that is scoped for a particular segment of your player population\.
 It uses Spot fleets effectively and is resilient when rare Spot interruptions occur\.
 In addition, your queue's fleets are strategically prioritized and you've added hard latency limits to protect players from bad gameplay experiences\.

 You can now use the queue to place game sessions for the player segment it serves\.
 When making game session placement requests for these players, you must reference this game session queue name in the request\.
-For more information on making game session placement requests, see [Create Game Sessions](gamelift-sdk-client-api.md#gamelift-sdk-client-api-create) or [Integrating a Game Client for Realtime Servers](realtime-client.md)\.
+For more information on making game session placement requests, see [Create game sessions](gamelift-sdk-client-api.md#gamelift-sdk-client-api-create) or [Integrating a game client for Realtime Servers](realtime-client.md)\.